bdmurray/work-experience/resume.md

 ### Air Freight Consultant, Unisys
 Winter 1998 – Spring 2000

-- Implemented performance enhancements to real-time airline cargo delivery and tracking systems.
+- Implemented performance enhancements to globally distributed real-time airline cargo delivery and tracking systems.
 - Project planning, programmer, development, and international client installations and troubleshooting.
 - Primary developer responsible for integrating the back-end mainframe system with an online booking request and tracking system.
 This online component was deployed extensively and utilized globally.